way213/Discord-chatbot-python/README.md

 # Discord-chatbot-python

-a discord chat bot that uses modules such as discord and beautifulsoup

-Also accesses https://zenquotes.io/ via an API to speak with the user
+a discord chat bot that uses BeautifulSoup and accesses https://zenquotes.io/ via an API to speak words of encouragement with the user

 Utilizes a .env file to hide token ID of bot